BasPieren/functional-programming/README.md

   // END USE OF SOURCE
 }
 ```
 The function maps over the data from the OBA API and saves it inside a new array called dataStore.
-For every book it returns a title, year, author, genre, description, pages and kind.
+For every book it returns the title, year, author, genre, description, pages and kind.
 For every property I looks if there is a value and, if there is none, replace it with something else.
 I also made sure that the year and pages would be parsed to be a number instead of a string.

 By manually changing the page number I found out that there are 339 pages with books.
-The books that I need where on page 329 till 338.
-So I tried to narrow down the result by using the `pubYearRange` facet but I couldn't get I to work.
+The books that I needed, from 1935 till 1950, where on page 329 till 338.
+I tried to narrow down the result by using the `pubYearRange` facet but I couldn't get it to work.
+Because of this I needed to do some extra manual copy pasting later on in d3.
+If I had more time I would make sure to fix this first.

 ## Observable 📊
 After I got back all the data that I needed started work on my visualisation in d3.